Be sure your STa”M is kosher

 Magiah Training

-A professional course training the next generation of magihim with a halachic curriculum, hands-on guidance, and job placement assistance in STAMP’s network.
+A professional course training the next generation of magihim—expert checkers responsible for the halachic quality assurance of STa”M—featuring a halachic curriculum, hands-on technical training, and job placement assistance through STAMP’s global network.

 Certified STa”M from independent sellers